ST7735 Arduino TFT Tutorial: SPI Wiring, Graphics, Text & SD Card Image Display

 | BL (LED) | Controls the display backlight.
 Connect to 3.3V (or 5V if supported) for constant brightness, or to a PWM pin for dimming. |

-ST7735 Arduino Connection Diagram
+ST7735 to Arduino Uno Wiring Diagram

 To connect the 1.8-inch ST7735 display to an Arduino Uno or Nano, we’ll use the SPI pins.
 The SPI pins on different Arduino boards may vary slightly, but for Uno and Nano, they are fixed at pins 11 (MOSI), 13 (SCK), and 10 (SS).